TestingConferences/testingconferences.github.io/README.md

 This is a simple list of software testing conferences and workshops published collaboratively with the testing community.

 ## Quick Start
-1. Clone or dowanload the project and cd project dir
+1. Clone or download the project and cd project dir
 > git clone git@github.com:TestingConferences/testingconferences.github.io.git
 > cd testingconferences.github.io

 2. Run

+Option 1: or just use docker

+build an image:

+> docker build -t testingconferences.github.io:latest .

+run a container:

+> docker run -it -p 4000:4000 testingconferences.github.io:latest

+Note: If it is very slow to download `jekyll` image, [click here](https://www.dropbox.com/s/njwzzm3due46yog/jekyll_3_8.tar?dl=0) to download the tar package and load it by `docker load`

+> docker load jekyll_3_8.tar

-Option 1: use docker-compose
+Option 2: use docker-compose

 > docker-compose up

-Option 2: or just use docker
-> docker run --volume="$PWD:/srv/jekyll" -p4000:4000 -it jekyll/jekyll:3.8.0 sh -c "bundle install && jekyll server"

-Note: If it is very slow to download `jekyll` image, click here to download the tar package and load it by `docker load`
-> docker load jekyll_3_8.tar

 3. open browser to http://localhost:4000
 That's all!